-Whether you buy a condo or a single-family home, you’ll have to purchase homeowners insurance if you’re financing your purchase with a home loan.
+When you buy a condo, you’ll have to purchase homeowners insurance if you’re financing your purchase with a home loan.
 Lenders won’t give you a mortgage if you don’t first purchase insurance.

 Your condo building will have its own insurance policy covering the development’s common areas.
 You’ll help cover the costs of this through your monthly HOA fees.
 But you’ll also have to take out a homeowners insurance policy for your individual condo unit, which will protect you if your own unit is damaged or items from it are stolen.

-You’ll have to pay property taxes whether you’re buying a single-family home or a condo.
+You’ll also have to pay property taxes whether you’re buying a single-family home or a condo.
 Glenn Carter, real estate investor and owner of Condo.Capital, said that the property taxes are generally the same for a condo costing $200,000 and a single-family home at the same price.

 “Do you have a good understanding of your annual property taxes?”
-Askeroth says.
+Askeroth asks.
 “Building developers are often granted tax abatements that lower taxes for a predetermined time, 5, 10 or even 20 years.
 If the condo you are considering has a tax abatement, your taxes will gradually increase every year.”

 Although condos can come with more monthly fees than a detached single-family home, that doesn’t mean they can’t be worth the cost.
 Their lower purchase prices, extra amenities and attractive urban locations can make them a great option for many buyers.